raminderis/hello_factory/README.md

 # Hello World Project

+A simple Python project that prints 'Hello, World!' to the console.

 ## Description

-A simple Python project that prints 'Hello, World!' to the console.
-This is a classic introductory program that demonstrates basic Python syntax and script execution.
+This is a basic Python script demonstrating a simple console output program.

-## Files

-- `hello_world.py` - Main Python script that outputs 'Hello, World!'
-- `README.md` - This documentation file

 ## Requirements

 - Python 3.x

+## Installation

+No installation required.
+Simply ensure you have Python 3 installed on your system.

 ## Usage